BalthazRBlake/testTask/README.md

 **change "generated jwt"** for the POST response from _ http://localhost:5000/api/authenticate _, it looks something like:
 >"eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJUZXNUYXNrIiwiZX"

-So, the final header value woudl be like **FHHF eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJUZXNUYXNrIiwiZX**
+So, the final header value would be like **FHHF eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJUZXNUYXNrIiwiZX**